peregrineshahin/ChessProgrammingWiki/content/Magic_Bitboards.md

  |

-The idea to implement minimal perfect hashing by an additional 16-bit indirection turned out to be slower (see conditional compiles in Pradu Kannan's source [[9]](#cite_note-9) ).
+The idea to implement minimal perfect hashing by an additional 16-bit indirection turned out to be slower (see conditional compiles in Pradu Kannan's source <a id="cite-note-9" href="#cite-ref-9">[9]</a> ).

 Recent table sizes were about 38 KiB for the bishop attacks, but still about 800 KiB for rook attacks (Fancy).
 That sounds huge, considering L1 and L2 (L3) cache-sizes and number of cachelines and pages needed - we likely fetch distinct cachelines for each different square or occupancy.
 On the other hand caches and pages become larger in future processors.
 And occupancy and squares of the lookups don't change that randomly inside a search that we can still expect a lot of L1-hits.
 Unfortunately changes in occupancy outside the blockers and therefor not affecting the attack-set will introduce some more cache misses.